Our Energy Story

 Natural Gas Balance

-[1]: A positive figure for Stock Change denotes a stock draw.
-A negative figure for Stock Change denotes a stock build.
+1 Stock Change: A positive figure for stock change denotes a stock draw while a negative figure denotes a stock build.